StackExchange/StackExchange.Redis/docs/Configuration.md

 $INFO=,$SELECT=use
 ```

-Twemproxy
+twemproxy
 ---

-[Twemproxy](https://github.com/twitter/twemproxy) is a tool that allows multiple redis instances to be used as though it were a single server, with inbuilt sharding and fault tolerance (much like redis cluster, but implemented separately).
+[twemproxy](https://github.com/twitter/twemproxy) is a tool that allows multiple redis instances to be used as though it were a single server, with inbuilt sharding and fault tolerance (much like redis cluster, but implemented separately).
 The feature-set available to Twemproxy is reduced.
 To avoid having to configure this manually, the `Proxy` option can be used:

 ```csharp
 var options = new ConfigurationOptions